shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/070-converter-and-mapping.md

 As you see above the `convert` method gets the source system data, checks with `checkForEmptyRequiredDataFields` if the necessary data fields are filled and returns a `ConvertStruct`.
 The `ConvertStruct` contains the converted value in the structure of Shopware 6 and all source system data which could not be mapped to the Shopware 6 structure.
-If the required fields are not filled, the convert method returns a `ConvertStruct` without a `converted` value and the hole given source system data as the `unmapped` value.
+If the required fields are not filled, the convert method returns a `ConvertStruct` without a `converted` value and all of the given source system data as the `unmapped` value.

 Also every `Converter` needs to implement the `getSourceIdentifier` method like below: